Who can I contact for media-related information?

 The system's primary goal is to provide high quality, diverse educational opportunities and services to the people of South Dakota through the effective use of resources entrusted to it.
 History has demonstrated that this goal can be met more effectively through an integrated system approach.
 In this manner, the various campuses complement one another and remain fully responsive to the central authority of the Board of Regents through the presidents and superintendents.

 The bylaws of the Board of Regents provide for the self-governing and internal operating procedures of the board.
-Three standing committees of regents--Committee on Academic and Student Affairs, Committee on Budget and Finance, and Committee on Planning, Governance, and Resource Development--meet as committees of the whole to conduct regular business.
+Two standing committees of regents--Committee on Academic and Student Affairs and Committee on Budget and Finance--meet as committees of the whole to conduct regular business.
 The Board of Regents meets up to six times a year at campuses across the state; special meetings are called as necessary.

 What does the Office of the Executive Director do?

 The Office of the Executive Director serves as staff for the Board of Regents.
 Under the direction of the executive director, the staff manages the system of public higher education and the special schools, based upon the policies, goals, and objectives set by the board.
 Staff members are tasked with coordinating system activities related to academic and student affairs; finance and administration; legal matters; system research initiatives; institutional research; communications and government relations; human resources; and information technology.